bigbluey/Natural-Language-Processing-City-of-Los-Angeles-Job-Descriptions/README.md

 ![](Images/regex.png)

 FreqDist():
-* Determine Frequency Distribution of the words in the corpus
+* Determine Frequency Distribution of the words in the corpus after filtering out only Nouns

 ![](Images/frequency_plot.png)